 Born in rural Uganda to young, unmarried parents, his unique features have surprised and frightened people who see him—including the people closest to him.

 Namatovu, Shakul’s grandmother, says, “My son called me and said they had given birth to a son, but he was sick and had different colours.
-I told him that it was ok because that is how God created him.
+I told him that it was okay because that is how God created him.
 He said he had no money and the parents of the girl had chased her from home with her baby.
 I didn’t know what to do, so I told him to bring the child and mother to live with me.”

 Namatovu panicked when she first saw Shakul.
 In some rural Ugandan villages, locals believe that children born with visible differences may be seen as a curse.